apify/apify-docs/content/academy/apify_platform/actors.md

 ## [](#actors-on-platform) Actors on the Apify platform

-For a super quick and dirty understanding of what a publicized actor looks like, and how it works, let's run an SEO audit of **apify.com** using the [SEO audit actor](https://apify.com/drobnikj/seo-audit-tool).
+For a super quick and dirty understanding of what a published actor looks like, and how it works, let's run an SEO audit of **apify.com** using the [SEO audit actor](https://apify.com/drobnikj/seo-audit-tool).

 On the front page of the actor, click the green **Try for free** button.
 If you're logged into your Apify account which you created during the [Getting started]({{@link apify_platform/getting_started.md}}), you'll be taken to the Apify Console and greeted with a page that looks like this: